TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Concepts/Extbase/Reference/FrontendPlugins.rst

    #.
 Extension key :php:`'blog_example'` or name :php:`BlogExample`.
    #.
 A unique identifier for your plugin in UpperCamelCase: :php:`'PostSingle'`
    #.
 An array of allowed combinations of controllers and actions stored in an array
    #.
-(Optional) adn array of controller name and  action names which should not be cached
+(Optional) an array of controller name and  action names which should not be cached

    :php:`TYPO3\CMS\Extbase\Utility\ExtensionUtility::configurePlugin()` generates
    The necessary TypoScript to display the plugin in the frontend.